RainbowResort/coppermine/plugins/thumb_rotate/readme.txt

 	- added a preview to config page
 	- fixed generation of rotated thumbnails for all meta albums except 'lastalb'
 	- added empty_cache page that allows emptying the cache for a large number of files
+	- added a check that makes sure to process only the file types it can process

+  1.1 to 1.2
+  	- added explanation why there's no preview when cache is empty
+  	- removed 'empty cache' button if the cache is already empty
+  	- added total stats
+  	- fixed broken display of generic thumbs
+  	- added a toggle that makes rotation admin-only to allow preparation of rotation in advance
+  	- added a delay field to config that allows to reduce the resources consumption of the plugin
+  	- added routine to batch-fill the cache in a slow manner for decreased workload
+  	- added icon for batch-fill
+  	- added spinbutton control to text fields

   Todo